tinkerator/pious/README.md

 Datasheet](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf),
 but we provide a quick summary here:

+NOTE: All instructions that assign values have an assignment direction
+      to the left, that is the syntax specifies the destination to the left of the source.

 - `jmp` is the control flow jump instruction, it sets the next execution address.
 If it includes a condition then the condition must evaluate to true for the jump to be performed, otherwise PIO